MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/group-policy/get-started/group-policy-management-console/Working-with-Group-Policy-Preference-Items-Using-the-GPMC.md

 -   [Preference Item\-Level Targeting Using the GPMC](assetId:///49c14e33-8cd1-4254-a5ab-3a3719922262)

 ## Overview
-Preferences let you manage all these additional settings by using the familiar [!INCLUDE[gpmc](includes/gpmc_md.md)].
+Preferences let you manage all these additional settings by using the familiar Group Policy Management Console \(GPMC\).
 Within most preference items, the user interface mimics the relevant end\-user interface for configuring these settings.
 This makes configuration more intuitive.

 Within each GPO, you can create multiple preference items with each preference extension.
 Targeting options give you with more precise control over how Windows applies preference settings.
 By using item\-level targeting, you can configure each GPO to be appropriate to more users and computers.